 The Goldsmith Lab performs interdisciplinary research using state-of-the-art electronic-structure theory and molecular simulation, as well as data analytics tools,

-to understand catalysts and materials under realistic conditions, and to help generate a platform for their design and use in sustainable chemical synthesis, alternative energy, and pollution reduction.
+to understand catalysts and materials under realistic conditions, and to help generate a platform for their design and use in sustainable fuel production, energy storage, and pollution reduction.

-See the posters below for more information about our current research thrusts and research highlights.
+See the posters below for more information about our current research thrusts and recent research highlights.

-Click the poster below for some information about our research group thrusts, namely: (i) The computational investigation of amorphous and disordered materials for their use as catalysts and catalyst supports for alternative fuel production and pollution reduction;
+Click the poster for info about some of our research group thrusts, namely: (i) The investigation of amorphous materials for their use as catalysts and supports for alternative fuel production and pollution reduction;

 (ii) Understanding nanoclusters and atomically dispersed metal-complexes supported by metal oxides for natural gas conversion;